lawrenceyoon/coffee-page/README.md

 # Coffee Website Project

 This website was made mobile-responsive first, as a lot of network traffic these days are through smartphones.
 Using modern practices, this project taught me a great deal on how to incorporate modern tools to make a fully functioning site following best practices.
+Clicking "Get in touch" button opens modal with social networking links.

 1) Used git and made a branch for each individual section and made sure to update constantly locally and remotely to make sure if anything happened, I need not worry.